 This will prevent them from getting freezer burn.
 Freeze for up to 3 months.
 Let thaw at room temperature before reheating.

-Sourdough Dinner Rolls
+Sourdough Rolls

 Equipment

-- parchment psprt - (optional)
+- parchment paper - (optional)

 Ingredients

-- 1⅓ cups (300 grams) warm water, filtered (95º to 100º F)
+- 1⅓ cups (300 grams) warm water, filtered 95º to 100º F

 - ¼ cup (56 grams) granulated sugar

-- 4 cups (480 grams) bread flour (I prefer King Arthur flour)
+- 4 cups (480 grams) bread flour I prefer King Arthur flour

 - 1½ tablespoons (20 grams) extra-virgin olive oil